Category:

 Front and back of a US penny.

 Finding a penny and picking it up is a relatively new spin on an old superstition.
-Many years ago, people believed that metal was a gift from the gods, given to man for protection against evil.
-That developed into the notion that metal brings good luck.
-In fact, this idea is partially represented in the practice of hanging horseshoes over their doorways, wearing charm bracelets, and carrying good luck coins.
+Ancient cultures believed that metal was a gift from the gods given to man for protection against evil, and that may have developed into the idea that metal brings good luck.
+This particular belief may have also influenced the widely-held notion that hanging a horseshoe over a door frame can change a family’s fortunes, as well as the practice of wearing charm bracelets and carrying “good luck” coins.

 anon257952